-We also offer an elite athletic program for student-athletes who are participating in a varsity sport back home at their universities.
+We also offer an athletic program for student-athletes who are participating in a varsity sport back home at their universities.
 To learn more about these athletic programs, please visit our athletic site here.

 Students participating in the SAIIE program have the option through their study abroad experience to participate in an internship at a local Spanish company.

 To learn more about this program please visit our website here